 How Much Catalog Models Get Paid

 Established catalog models can earn a very good living from catalog work alone, given the sheer volume of photos that need to be taken and the fact that catalog shoots can take days, weeks, or even months to complete.
 In the United States, models are considered to be self-employed, so you’ll need to set aside about a third of each paycheck to cover your income taxes.

-Jumpstarting a Career Catalog Model
+Jumpstarting a Career

-Catalog Models and Agencies
+Models and Agencies

 Most of the major brands in the United States only work with company-approved modeling agencies in major cities such as New York, Los Angeles, and Miami.
 Catalogs are expensive and time-consuming to shoot, and clients want to feel confident that they’re booking professional models who will show up on time and get the job done right.
-As a model, being signed to an agency means you’ll not only have access to more catalog modeling opportunities but also that the jobs you do book will be legitimate and that you’ll be paid what you deserve.
-It’s win-win!
+As a model, being signed to an agency means you’ll not only have access to more catalog modeling opportunities but also that the jobs you do book will be legitimate, and you’ll be paid what you deserve.
+It’s a win-win!